Karen Kassel, MS, RD, Med

 Once pumped, breast milk can be stored in sterile glass or plastic containers in a refrigerator for up to 7 days.
 In the freezer, it will keep for 6 months (if you have a deep freezer, milk will stay good for 12 months).
 Thaw frozen milk in the refrigerator or under lukewarm running water.
 Do not leave breast milk at room temperature for a long time, expose it to very hot water, or put it in the microwave.
 Once thawed, milk can stay in the refrigerator for 24 hours.
 It cannot be refrozen.

-Breast engorgement normally occurs around the second to fifth day after birth.
+Breast engorgement normally occurs around 2-5 days after birth.
 This is when breasts produce large amounts of mature milk to replace colostrum.
 Your breasts will feel heavy, firm, and tender.
 Your breasts will feel more comfortable as your baby feeds and your milk supply gets in synch with your baby’s needs.
 But if your baby does not remove enough milk from your breasts, your breasts may feel hard, painful, and hot.
 The best way to resolve engorgement is to keep feeding.
-Breastfeed every two to three hours.
+Breastfeed every 2-3 hours.
 If you miss a feeding, pump your breast.

 Breastfeeding is a great way to get your baby’s life off to a healthful start.
 Take advantage of breastfeeding classes, lactation consultants, support groups, and other people who can help make breastfeeding a wonderful experience for you and your new baby.

 Breastfeeding vs. formula feeding.
-Nemours Foundation website.
+Nemours Kids Health website.
 Available at:

 Feeding your newborn.
-Nemours Foundation website.
+Nemours Kids Health website.
 Available at:

 Nutrition in infants.
-The Merck Manual of Diagnosis and Therapy website.
+Merck Manual Professional Version website.
 Available at: